-Retrieve User Mappings from a Terminal Server Using the PAN-OS XML API
+Retrieve User Mappings from a Terminal Server Using the PAN-OS

 The PAN-OS XML API uses standard HTTP requests to send and receive data.
 API calls can be made directly from command line utilities such as cURL or using any scripting or application framework that supports RESTful services.